 To go over to Kitsilano, go up the hill on the west (Stanley Park) side of the bridge to Pacific Avenue.
 Thurlow on the west side of the Aquatic Centre is steep but short, and connects directly to the bike path on Pacific.

 If you don’t mind carrying your bike up a few flights of wide stairs, go straight up to the bridge by the Aquatic Centre.
 If you’re standing at the bottom of those stairs deciding you’d rather not carry your bike up there, then take that laneway to the left over to Thurlow and then around to the bridge.

 Get on the bike path and head over the bridge, watching for merging cyclists at the bridge (if you want to get back on the seawall in Kits at the other end, follow Cornwall around to the right once you’re in Kits, and head back to the water from there).

 Bicycle traffic over the bridge has separate lanes – the Kitsilano-southbound lane is on the English Bay side and the downtown-northbound lane is on the False Creek side.
 You want the south-bound Stanley Park-English Bay-side lane.
 Don’t get them mixed up.
 If you’re a pedestrian, walk only on the English Bay side.

 Downtown: If you want to go downtown then you’ll want to be on the eastern side of the bridge.
 The easiest route is to ride east along the seawall under the bridge to the foot of Hornby (first block past the bridge to the east) and go downtown by going directly north on Hornby.
 It has a bike lane.

-In bad weather – fall to spring, the bike path along Beach Avenue above the beach can be cold and windy.
+From fall to spring the bike path along Beach Avenue above the beach can be cold and windy.
 Going east, it doesn’t get better until you reach the shelter of False Creek condos east of Burrard Bridge.
-Except for adjacent Stanley Park, this is generally the coldest and most windy part of the seawall.
+Except for adjacent Stanley Park and Vanier Point in Kits, this is generally the coldest and most windy part of the seawall.